Adran Premier: History

+Rebranding

-In August 2021, the league announced a rebranding initiative, changing the name from "Welsh Premier Women's League" to "Adran Premier", adopting the Welsh word adran (division).
+In August 2021, the league also announced a rebranding initiative, changing the name from "Welsh Premier Women's League" to "Adran Premier", adopting the Welsh word adran (division).
 For sponsorship reasons it is named the "Genero Adran Premier" (sponsored by Welsh firm Genero).
-The rebranding is claimed as an effort to remove the word "Women's" from the league name to achieve better parity with the men's game.
+The second tier conferences were likewise renamed Adran North and Adran South.
+The rebranding was in part an effort to remove the word "Women's" from the league name to achieve better parity with the men's game.
+The league cup was likewise rebranded to the Adran Trophy.

 Competition format

-The club with the highest number of points at the end of the season will be the League Champions.
+The club with the highest number of points at the end of the season are the League Champions.
 In the event of two or more clubs having the same number of points the League winners will be decided by the difference between goals scored and goals against.
 In the event of more than one club having the same goal difference, the club that has scored the highest number of goals will be the Champions.

 Promotion and relegation

-One club may be promoted to the Adran Premier and the equivalent number relegated from the competition.
-One from the Adran North or one from the Adran South.
-To determine the club to be promoted from the Adran North or Adran South - the qualified clubs from the two leagues concerned will play off.
+One club may be promoted to the Adran Premier, from Adran North or from Adran South, and the same number relegated out of the first tier.
+To determine which conference sees a club promoted, the top club from each of the two leagues that meets the other requirements for being in the Premier compete in a playoff.

 European qualification

 UEFA grants European places to the Football Association of Wales, determined by Wales' position in the UEFA country coefficient rankings.
-The Welsh Football Association in turn allocate a number of these European places to the final Welsh Premier Women's League positions.
-As of 2023, Wales was ranked 40th in Europe – granting them one placement in the UEFA Women's Champions League qualifying rounds.
+The Welsh Football Association in turn allocates a number of these European places to the final Welsh Premier Women's League positions.
+As of 2024, Wales was ranked 48th in Europe – granting them one placement in the UEFA Women's Champions League qualifying rounds.